-2020 Board Response: The Board continues work to reduce timeframes of enforcement cases, but remains stymied by a lack of staff resources.
+2020 Board Response: The Board continues work to reduce timeframes of enforcement cases.
 The amount of work required has increased steadily over the last few years, but the number of positions has remained the same.
 Additionally, staff turnover decreased the staff resources available during this time.